-A decline of \$10,386 in administrative and general expenses primarily due to a decline in exploration activity in 2024 and related administrative support.
+A decline of \$23,168 in administrative and general expenses primarily due to limited exploration activity during the and related administrative support.

-A decline of \$4,618 in travel expenses driven by an decline in travel activity as travel related to prospective financing initiatives and shareholder information initiatives declined during the current year.
+A decline of \$2,156 in travel expenses driven by an decline in travel activity as travel related to prospective financing initiatives and shareholder information initiatives declined during the current year.

-An increase of \$93,893 in Temiskaming testing laboratory expenses driven by variances in lab use over the comparative period.
+A decrease of \$125,916 in Temiskaming testing laboratory expenses driven by variances in lab use over the comparative period.